Trees on City Property

 Insect pests on ornamental trees are usually more troubling to the resident than to the tree and most trees and shrubs can survive an infestation.
 Begin a careful examination as soon as any abnormalities are detected in a tree’s appearance.
 Most pest and disease problems in an urban environment are the result of stress: too much or too little water, light, or fertiliser are all examples.

-Learn more about common tree problems in Prince George
+Download information on common ornamental tree problems in Prince George [PDF]

 - Accurately identify the plant.
 Many insects and diseases are plant-specific.
 This information can quickly limit the number of suspected diseases and disorders.